 “We have handled post permission planning work for Phase 2, and over the course of this project we have developed strong, established relationships with both the local authority and surrounding community.
 A thoughtful approach to urban design and sustainability has been intrinsic to the proposals from the beginning and is embodied in every facet of the scheme.”

-As part of Phase 2, Tibbalds is supporting Homes England by progressing the development from outline planning permission through to delivery, providing planning support and design development to ensure Design Code principles and key milestones, such as the opening of the secondary school, were met.
+As part of Phase 2, Tibbalds and Arcadis are supporting Homes England by progressing the development from outline planning permission through to delivery, providing planning support, infrastructure works, and design development to ensure Design Code principles and key milestones, such as the opening of the secondary school, were met.

 Katja Stille, Director of Tibbalds Planning and Urban Design, said: “This commitment is embodied in all elements of the outline applications, in particular the masterplan, infrastructure, the delivery of open space, landscape, and green infrastructure to maximise opportunities for positive and healthy lifestyle choices.
 Throughout the design process for Phase 3, there has been a strong commitment to ensure that healthy new town principles are applied to all aspects of the Northstowe development.
 This healthy living brief was an opportunity to rethink every element of our masterplanning and design processes to ensure that health and wellbeing are fundamental to the new community, not simply an add on.

 “Too many of our developments are brought forward in isolated locations that do not allow communities to make positive lifestyle choices.
 Northstowe is an exception.
 Here, we aspire to have a number of ‘healthy living’ attributes including housing for an ageing population, treating more people locally in the community, and tackling obesity through providing mixed, inclusive and walkable neighbourhoods with good cycling and walking connections and excellent access to facilities and open space.
 Bringing forward these two final phases is a chance to embed this thinking throughout the whole site.”